Erzurum Turkey Travel Guide

 Look for lentil soup, salads, and vegetable stews, clarifying "etsiz" (meat-free).

 Erzurum's dining landscape prioritizes local Turkish flavors.
-While options from abroad are rare, the quality and authenticity of the area's dishes stand out.
+While options from abroad are scarce, the quality and authenticity of regional dishes stand out.